Ronald Acuña Jr. Player Props: Braves vs. Padres

-On Friday, Ronald Acuna Jr. (on the back of going 1-for-4 with a double) and the Atlanta Braves play the San Diego Padres, whose starting pitcher will be Nick Martinez.
-First pitch is at 7:20 PM ET.
+After going 0-for-4 in his last game, Ronald Acuna Jr. and the Atlanta Braves take on the San Diego Padres (who will start Michael Wacha) at 7:20 PM ET on Saturday.

-In his most recent appearance, he went 1-for-4 with a double against the Padres.
+In his previous game he had a hitless performance (0-for-4) against the Padres.

 Ronald Acuña Jr. Game Info & Props vs. the Padres